 Zelle is a P2P payment app offered through various banks, including Bank of America, Capital One, and Wells Fargo.
 It allows anyone with access to their bank’s app to send and receive money via Zelle.
 Currently, Zelle is offered through bank apps, but plans to launch a standalone app that will allow users to send and receive payments within minutes.
 These transactions must be funded by debit cards or bank accounts; Zelle does not support the use of credit cards.
 There are no fees associated with using Zelle.

-Circle Pay allows users to cash out their balances instantly if their debit card is linked to their account.
+Users are allowed to cash out their balances instantly if their debit card is linked to their account.
 For international money transfers, the currency exchange rate is at a favorable mid-market rate.
 Like Venmo, Circle Pay has a social aspect, allowing users to send images, comments, and GIFs with their payment requests and transfers.

 Comparing the Three P2P Apps